crukci-bioinformatics/ampliconseq/README.md

-sequenceContextLength                    | 5               | The length of the sequence context bordering the variant on the 5' and 3' ends to be included in the output table. minimumDepthForHighConfidenceCalls       | 100             | Minimum depth for high-confidence variant calls. minimumAltDepthForHighConfidenceCalls    | 5               | Minimum alternative allele depth for high-confidence variant calls. jvmOverhead                              | 192             | The memory overhead to allow for the Java Virtual Machine in addition to the memory specified for each Java process.
+sequenceContextLength                    | 5               | The length of the sequence context bordering the variant on the 5' and 3' ends to be included in the output table. minimumDepthForHighConfidenceCalls       | 100             | Minimum depth for high-confidence variant calls. minimumAltDepthForHighConfidenceCalls    | 5               | Minimum alternative allele depth for high-confidence variant calls.

 #### <a name="configuration_using_command_line_args">Configuration using command line arguments</a>